Javimtib92/linkedin-profile-scraper/README.md

 The reason why I used pyenv is because I can set it up to automatically activate/deactivate python virtual environment when `cd` into the project.

+# Web Scraping with Scrapy

+This project leverages the Scrapy framework for efficient and powerful web scraping capabilities.
+Scrapy is a fast, high-level web crawling and web scraping framework written in Python.
+With its intuitive API and robust features, Scrapy enables the extraction of structured data from websites.

+For more information about Scrapy and its features, refer to the [official Scrapy documentation](https://scrapy.org).

 # Installing required dependencies

 `pip install -r requirements.txt`